Hammersmith Bridge: Origins

 It was the first suspension bridge over the River Thames and was designed by William Tierney Clark.
 A further act of Parliament, the Hammersmith Bridge Act 1828 (9 Geo.
 4. c. lii) was obtained in 1828.
 The acts also included powers to acquire land by compulsory purchase in order to build approach roads, and required the company to purchase the entire Barn Elms estate (the surplus land was subsequently sold).

-Hammersmith Bridge Road in Hammersmith was also constructed with the bridge, together with Upper Bridge Road (now Castelnau) and Lower Bridge Road (now Lonsdale Road) in Barnes.
-It was operated as a toll bridge, with the toll house located at the Hammersmith end of the bridge.

 The bridge had a clear water-way of 688 ft 8 in.
 Its suspension towers were 48 ft above the level of the roadway, where they were 22 ft thick.
 The roadway was slightly curved upwards, 16 ft above high water, and the extreme length from the back of the piers on shore was 822 ft 8 in, supporting 688 ft of roadway.
 There were eight chains, composed of wrought-iron bars, each five inches deep and one thick.
 Four of these had six bars in each chain; and four had only three, making thirty-six bars, which form a dip in the centre of about 29 ft.
 From these, vertical rods were suspended, which supported the roadway, formed of strong timbers covered with granite.
 The width of the carriageway was 20 ft, with two footways of 5 ft.
 The chains passed over the suspension towers, and were secured to the piers on each shore.
 The suspension towers were built of stone, and designed as archways of the Tuscan order.
 The approaches were provided with octagonal lodges, or toll-houses, with appropriate lamps and parapet walls, terminating with stone pillars, surmounted with ornamental caps.

-In order to increase profits, the company built a floating steamboat pier to the downstream side of the suspension pier closest to Barnes.
+To increase profits, the company built a floating steamboat pier to the downstream side of the suspension pier closest to Barnes.
+The Metropolitan Board of Works purchased the bridge from the Hammersmith Bridge Company in 1880 under the Metropolis Toll Bridges Act 1877 (40 & 41 Vict. c. xcix), and transferred the approach roads to the local authorities (Fulham District Board of Works and the Parish of Barnes).
+The tolls were removed from the bridge on 26 June 1880.